Markets & Economy

 For me, it’s time to get out a clean sheet of paper, focus on the fundamentals and concentrate your portfolio.
 Ruthlessly throw out the pretenders and hold only the highest conviction investments.
 Separate the wheat from the chaff.

-This could be growth companies in the semiconductor, cloud services or search areas, for example.
+For the next few years, the best strategy is not likely to be focused simply on finding growth.
+Instead, the balance of good fundamentals at a good price should prevail.
+Look for a diversified mix of companies.
+This could include companies in the semiconductor, cloud services or search areas, for example.
 But it could also lead to more value-oriented companies like defence contractors, insurers or energy companies.

 For the last 10 years the stock market placed a lot of value on companies that offer intangible things like software.
 But we've recently seen it demonstrate a greater embrace of companies that make tangible things.
 We all know and appreciate how rapidly electric vehicles are growing, but I think people may have underappreciated how much nickel and copper are needed to build their batteries.